Windows 11 Run Dialog with dark mode

 The Settings app doesn’t support multiple windows, which results in a lot of back and forth between pages, and you may feel lost at times.

 A multi-window support would be better, but the agentic actions can help you change settings quickly.
-However, these features are exclusive to Copilot+ PCs, and the regular 25H2 user will have to settle for the usual single-window approach.
+Sadly, those without a Copilot+ PCx will not be getting the new agentic Search in Settings.

 WL Newsletter